 5 5.
 You’re not willing to invest in ongoing technical assistance to ensure the backend and content management system are updated as necessary.

 This is not a service we provide, but we have trusted partners we can refer you to that understand the need for additional security and privacy.
-Bottom line: if you’re not willing to budget for ongoing maintenance then you really shouldn’t have a blog – in fact, you probably shouldn’t even have a website.
+Bottom line: if you’re not willing to budget for ongoing maintenance then your law firm really shouldn’t have a blog – in fact, your law firm probably shouldn’t even have a website.